23 Groups

 .

 Cyclic subgroups are helpful in that they make finding the smallest subgroup containing a specific element quite easy.
-Furthermore, we are guaranteed that the set of elements generated by an element is a subgroup of
+Furthermore, we are guaranteed that the set of elements generated by an element

 .
 Let’s look at an example that I created and completed for this paper.
 Recall that